White Terror (Greece): White Terror and outbreak of the Civil War

 By May 1945, the National Guard had established outposts across the entire country, however its numbers were insufficient to maintain order and the Gendarmerie's manpower was likewise depleted during the Dekemvriana.
-Under those circumstances policing was often carried out by far-right paramilitary organizations, most notably Organization X. In areas such as Crete, southern Peloponnese and Thessaly paramilitary bands outnumbered official security units even beyond 1946.
-While British involvement in directly supporting far-right paramilitaries remains a controversial issue in Greek historiography and has not been conclusively proven.
-It is certain that British authorities tolerated their activities and made no effort to prevent the persecution of Greek leftists.
-Following the Varkiza Agreement, 35 far-right death squads were formed in Central Greece, 35 in Thessaly, 23 in Epirus, 50 in the Peloponnese, 38 in Western Macedonia, a total of 35 bands operated in Central Macedonia, Eastern Macedonia and Thrace.
+Under those circumstances policing was often carried out by far-right paramilitary organizations, most notably Organization X. In areas such as Crete, southern Peloponnese and Thessaly, paramilitary bands outnumbered official security units even beyond 1946.
+While British involvement in directly supporting far-right paramilitaries remains a controversial issue in Greek historiography and has not been conclusively proven, it is certain that British authorities tolerated their activities and made no effort to prevent the persecution of Greek leftists.
+Following the Varkiza Agreement, 35 far-right death squads were formed in Central Greece, 35 in Thessaly, 23 in Epirus, 50 in the Peloponnese, 38 in Western Macedonia, and a total of 35 bands operated in Central Macedonia, Eastern Macedonia and Thrace.
 Deaths squads also operated on various Greek islands, bringing the total number of paramilitaries to over 230 bands, which numbered 10,000 to 18,000 members in July 1945.
 After the second party congress of KKE in February 1946, approximately 250 leftist self-defense militias, known as Groups of Democratic Armed Persecuted Fighters (ODEKA), were formed across Greece, totaling some 3,000 men.
 Most of the militiamen were former ELAS fighters.
-The Left's boycott of the 1946 election, and finally the resumption of warfare with the outbreak of the third, or main phase, of the Greek Civil War in spring 1946.
+KKE boycotted the 1946 election, and warfare eventually resumed with the outbreak of the third, or main, phase of the Greek Civil War in spring 1946.

 In the period between the Treaty of Varkiza and the 1946 election, right-wing terror squads committed 1,289 murders, 165 rapes, 151 kidnappings and forced disappearances.
 6,681 people were injured, 32,632 tortured, 84,939 arrested and 173 women were shaved bald.
 Following the victory of the United Alignment of Nationalists on 1 April 1946 and until 1 May of the same year, 116 leftists were murdered, 31 injured, 114 tortured, 4 buildings were set aflame and 7 political offices were ransacked.

+A characteristic feature of the White Terror was the desecration of the corpse of Aris Velouchiotis and his fellow activist, Leon Tzavellas, whose heads were hung in the central square of Trikala in the summer of 1945.